-As a substitute for some or all of the retainage, the prime contractor can offer a bond (different from the bond required by RCW 39.08) and the public body must generally accept it.55 The bond stands in for the retainage fund and is subject to all the claims and liens to which the fund would have been subject.
-If the prime contractor posts a bond, it must in turn accept bonds in lieu of retainage from its own subcontractors and suppliers.56
+As a substitute for some or all of the retainage, the prime contractor can offer a bond (different from the bond required by RCW 39.08) and the public body must generally accept it.
+The bond stands in for the retainage fund and is subject to all the claims and liens to which the fund would have been subject.
+If the prime contractor posts a bond, it must in turn accept bonds in lieu of retainage from its own subcontractors and suppliers.
+At the request of a subcontractor, the contractor must submit a bond to the owner for that portion of the retainage allocable to the subcontractor, minus the subcontractor's portion of the bond premium.
+The subcontractor is a subcontractor of the bond premium.

-The retainage rules are modified with respect to contracts funded in whole or in part by federal transportation funds, contracts terminated for reasons beyond the contractor's fault, contracts for construction of ferry vessels and projects funded by the Farmers Home Administration, and contracts using the general contractor/construction manager method.57
+The retainage rules are modified with respect to contracts funded in whole or in part by federal transportation funds, contracts terminated for reasons other than the contractor's breach, contracts for construction of ferry vessels and projects funded by the Farmers Home Administration, and contracts using the general contractor/construction manager method.58

-The statute says that every person "performing labor or furnishing supplies toward the completion of a public improvement contract" is entitled to a lien on the retainage fund.58 As noted above, this includes subcontractors and suppliers who are not in privity with the prime contractor; it does not include material suppliers to material suppliers.59 Persons with lien rights against the retainage fund should be the same persons who have rights against a public works bond.60
+The statute says that every person "performing labor or furnishing supplies toward the completion of a public improvement contract" is entitled to a lien on the retainage fund.
+59 As noted above, this includes subcontractors and suppliers who are not in privity with the